Explore solutions built for your industry

 Written by SmartSense | Food Safety

-The first step in dealing with power outages is to take note of when the outage happens, as timing is everything when it comes to food safety.
+The first step in dealing with food service power outages is to take note of when the outage happens because timing is everything when it comes to food safety.
 Secondly, cease all cooking that is happening.
 It’s good to note that if a power outage is two hours or less, it is not considered hazardous to food being handled under safe conditions.
-After two hours, any food that is being prepared, whether it is meat or cut fruits and vegetables, must be discarded.
-Do not put warm food into the refrigerators or freezers to avoid rapid temperature increase within the refrigerators.
-If warm foods are warming the area, it will only decrease the time before having to throw foods away.
+After two hours, any food that is being prepared, whether it is meat or cut fruit and vegetables, must be discarded.
+Do not put warm food into the refrigerators or freezers to avoid rapid temperature decreases within the refrigerators.
 Whole foods such as uncut fruits or vegetables can be quickly put back into the refrigerator if needed and are still safe for consumption.

 Figure 1: Keeping track of what’s in the fridges and freezers during a power outage to ensure safety measures for different foods are being taken.

-With freezers, they can keep temperatures for up to 48 hours if minimally opened, and if it’s fully stocked.
+Freezers keep temperatures for up to 48 hours if minimally opened, and if it’s fully stocked.
 For half full freezers, they can last up for 24 hours, and it’s important to group food together to keep them colder for longer.
 If this happens, ensure to keep the food on its own trays, so if they begin to thaw the juices won’t touch the other foods.
-There are certain guidelines from the FDA for foods that can be refrozen if partially thawed.
+There are certain guidelines from the FDA for freezer temperatures that indicate which foods can be refrozen if partially thawed.

 Figure 2: FDA standards for refreezing or discarding of food depending on thawing status

 There are, of course, certain foods that can be kept safely at room temperature.
-Foods such as butters, hard cheeses, dried and fresh fruits, herbs, spices, breads and pastries can all be kept at room temperature without harm coming to them, although depending on what it is, the quality can decrease.
+Foods such as butter, hard cheeses, dried and fresh fruits, herbs, spices, breads, and pastries can all be kept at room temperature without harm coming to them, although depending on what it is, the quality can decrease.
 Don’t worry if these foods are left out during the outage.

-Using a cellular temperature monitoring can help prevent any surprises or temperature rises during an outage.
-With TempAlert, if there is a power outage, a text message will be sent to notify you of the outage.
+Using wireless temperature monitoring can help prevent any surprises or temperature rises during an outage.
+With temp alerts, if there is a power outage, a text message will be sent to notify you of the outage.
 If temperatures begin rising at an alarming pace, a phone call alert is sent.
 With these alerts, it gives you the ability to begin corrective actions and prevent losses.

 Maintaining a safe environment is easy during a power outage.
-Following protocols from HACCP and the FDA ensure that there will be no issues upon the power returning.
+Following emergency protocols during natural disasters like hurricanes from HACCP and the FDA ensure that there will be no issues upon the power returning.
 Throw away what needs to be tossed, and keep the fridge and freezer doors shut as much as possible.
-For tips on how to deal with school power outages, retail store power outages, and restaurant power outages; be sure to check for the next parts of the power outage survival guide series.
+For tips on how to deal with school cafeteria power outages, retail store power outages, and restaurant power outages; be sure to check for the next parts of the power outage survival guide series.

 Topics: Food Safety